Switching to BARF Dog Food

 My dogs were in good health so switching my dogs to BARF dog food was a tough decision.
-One or two minor health niggles (for example a little dry skin, Jarvis being prone to gaining weight, occasional loose stools (and windy bottoms!), combined with reading about the many health benefits of raw pushed us to take the plunge.
+One or two minor health niggles (for example a little dry skin, being prone to gaining weight, occasional loose stools (and windy bottoms!), combined with reading about the many health benefits of raw pushed us to take the plunge.
 Here is our experience of the switch.

 We decided to order Bella and Duke complete mince.
 This is because we have limited freezer and storage space and only some knowledge of canine nutrition.
 Other wonderful producers also deliver complete mince, we just found the information on their website really helpful and easy to understand.
 The ethical sourcing of their human grade ingredients was really important to us, and the price was competitive.
 We got 50% off the first order, so for both dogs in the first month it cost £34.50 but the normal monthly price is £69.

 We start the BARF dog food by gradually decreasing the kibble and increasing the meat by 10% each day.
 Advice says that is is fine to switch to 100% raw but with delicate whippet tummies we were cautious.
 We start with 90% kibble and 10 % meat.
 Turkey and chicken to begin with.

 Rookie error- not enough freezer space on delivery so we had to hound (pardon the pun) the neighbours and rush out and buy a second small freezer!

 Having read about the switch we were prepared for a battle, predicting that our dogs would turn their noses up or just be completely baffled by us putting raw meat in front of them.
 We nervously served the first feed, desperate to see the response- we didn’t have long to wait.
 Within seconds they tucked in and absolutely loved the food!
 So relieved.
 So we stuck to chicken and turkey for the first week.

-By the beginning of week 2 we are up to 70% meat and its going well.
-Stools are much smaller and less frequent.
+By the beginning of week 2 we were up to 70% meat and it was going well.
+Stools were much smaller and less frequent.
 Who’d have thought dog poo was so interesting!